 If you want to grow your sales, what’s the first thing you would want to do?
 Hire a sales person, right?
 It sounds like the logical thing to do, but it isn’t.

-You won’t know what problems the sales person is going to run into unless you try it out yourself.
-So before you try to hire someone to sell for you, make sure you do it for a few weeks if not a few months.
+You won’t know what problems the sales person is going to run into unless you try being one yourself.
+So, before you try to hire someone to sell for you, make sure you do it for a few weeks, if not a few months.
 It’s not easy to teach someone to sell something if you can’t even do it yourself.
-Even if you’re not the greatest sales person in the world, you need to spend time training your new hire on what they can expect.
+Even if you’re not the greatest sales person in the world, you need to spend time training your new hire on the particulars of the job.

 Also, from a compensation perspective, you can get an idea of how much each sale will be worth to the company and how many deals a sales person can potentially bring in each quarter.

 Not all departments are equal

 When you are selling a product or service to a company, you have to pick a department to sell to.
 Whether it’s marketing, customer service, sales, or engineering, you have to pick a department to tackle.

 If you are trying to sell to multiple departments, your sales cycle can become a lot longer.
 The easiest department to sell to within an organization is usually sales.
 It doesn’t matter what budgets other departments have – sales makes money for a company.
 Other departments, like marketing, cost companies money.

 For example, if a sales person tells her boss that she needs a specific piece of software to make more sales, her boss is likely to say yes.
 If a marketing person needs software to make better marketing decisions, her boss is likely to ask if it is in the company’s marketing budget.